how to whisk eggs, how to whisk eggs without mixer, how to whisk eggs by hands

 How should I adjust whisking for different recipes?

-For meringues, whisk until stiff peaks form; when whisking omelets or scrambled eggs lightly for denser textures or more vigorously to lighten.
-In baking, whip eggs with sugar until they form a ribbon for optimal volume and texture.
+For meringues, whisk until stiff peaks.
+For omelets and scrambled eggs, whisk lightly for a denser texture or more for fluffiness.
+In baking, whisk eggs and sugar until they form a ribbon for the right texture and volume.

 Related Blogs